 The open-back design means pressure doesn’t build up on the ears as much as with other headphones.

-For comfort, there is a “wing support” section which adjusts to the fit of your ears.
+For comfort, there is a “wing support” section that adjusts to the fit of your ears.
 No matter what size and shape your head is, these should be comfortable and snug while you play.
 Wearing them for long periods of time is no issue, so you can give yourself all the practice time required before a show, or listen to music you love for hours on end.

 - Open back means less pressure and a natural soundstage.